astudentsguidetocs/astudentsguidetocs.github.io/draft/chapters/goodcode/comments.md

-Further, at one of my internships, my boss was actually adamant that we shouldn't be commenting code (to my coworkers' delight!) and **definitely** not writing any documentation; again with the idea that the code itself should suffice.
+Further, at one of my internships, my boss was actually adamant that we shouldn't be commenting code (to my coworkers' delight!) and **definitely** not writing any documentation; again with the idea that the code itself should suffice [^ref1].

 However, school harps on you repeatedly to comment your code.
 From your first CS class to your software engineering course, you're expected to